gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 * An "error warning", when at least one of the error counters is above 96.
 * When the node is in the "Bus Off state".

-Once a node is in the Bus Off state, there are two ways the node can recover from this[^bib-can-connected-bus-off-state]:
+Once a node is in the Bus Off state, there are two ways the node can recover from this[^can-connected-bus-off-state]:

 * Automatically after 128 occurrences of 11 consecutive 'recessive' bits have been monitored on the bus.
 (BOSCH CAN 2.0B §8.12)
 * A node can start the recovery from »bus off« state only upon a user request.
 (ISO11898-1 §6.15)